Español English

 Prune heavily every 2-3 years because they tend to grow out of order.

-They are propagated from seeds sown in early summer or late spring; germinate quickly.
-They can also reproduce by cuttings but it's a slower process.
+Nama sage is propagated from seeds sown in early summer or late spring; germinate quickly.
+It can also reproduce by cuttings but it's a slower process.

 Images of the shrub Salvia namaensis or Nama sage